 Brock Purdy Injury: Will be limited Wednesday

-Head coach Kyle Shanahan said Purdy (shoulder) will be a limited participant at Wednesday's practice, Cam Inman of The San Jose Mercury News reports.
+Head coach Kyle Shanahan said Purdy (shoulder) will be a limited participant at Wednesday's practice, Nick Wagoner of ESPN.com reports.

-Shanahan revealed Monday that Purdy emerged from the 49ers' Week 11 loss to the Seahawks with soreness in his right shoulder and was considered day-to-day.
-On Wednesday, Shanahan told David Lombardi of SFStandard.com that he isn't too concerned about the quarterback's availability for Sunday's game at Green Bay.
-Ultimately, Purdy's activity level in practices Thursday and Friday may determine whether or not he heads into the weekend with an injury designation.
+Purdy emerged from Week 11 with a sore right shoulder, and he eventually was ruled out for this past Sunday's loss to Green Bay, seemingly out of an abundance of caution.
+Shanahan told Nick Wagoner of ESPN.com that Purdy resumed throwing Monday, and the quarterback now seems to be on a path to returning to action Sunday at Buffalo.
+How Purdy is listed on practice reports Thursday and Friday likely will be key for his odds to play this weekend.

 Win Your League With RotoWire!